aamirazaynn/Search-Algorithms-using-prolog/README.md

         - All cells have the same color.
         - The cells are adjacent to each other.

-# To use A* Algorithm use this query :
+# To use BFS Algorithm use this query :
     - (main.)